capacitor-community/admob/README_v2.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 # ✅ Please check
-This is development README for Capacitor v3.
-If you use v1 or v2, please check [./README_v2.md](README_v2.md)
+This is development README for Capacitor v1-2.
+If you use v3 please check [README.md](README.md)

 # @capacitor-community/admob